sudara/pamplejuce/README.md

 ## Conventions

 1. Your tests will be in "Tests" and you can just add new .cpp files there.
+2. Your 3rd party JUCE modules go in "modules."
-2. Your binary data target is called "Assets"
+3. Your binary data target is called "Assets."
-3. GitHub Actions will run against Linux, Windows, and macOS.
+4. GitHub Actions will run against Linux, Windows, and macOS.

 ## Releases